BiancaSud/Project-2-Facebook_clone/README.md

 ## What I focused on

-Three columns where the outer two stay fixed while the centre scrolls — the first layout I built that needed independent scroll regions rather than one flowing page.
+Three columns where the outer two stay fixed while the center scrolls — the first layout I built that needed independent scroll regions rather than one flowing page.
 Matching Facebook's spacing also forced a level of precision I had not needed before: in a familiar interface, a few pixels of drift is visible immediately.

 ## Possible improvements

-- Responsive behaviour (the sidebars should collapse well before desktop width)
+- Responsive behavior (the sidebars should collapse well before desktop width)
 - Interactive elements — the composer, reactions and comments are presentation only
 - Accessibility: proper landmarks and alt text throughout